M.A. in History of Global Markets

 Today's economy is - more than ever - organized around globally integrated markets.
 Capital, labor, knowledge: factors of production are increasingly allocated competitively and across national borders.
 Firms and consumers find themselves interlinked through a growing network of global markets.
 Where did these developments originate, and how can they be understood?

 In addition, the degree program „History of Global Markets“ contains a component "Global Markets, Local Creativities" (GLOCAL).
 This component is part of an Erasmus Mundus Master's programme, jointly offered by the universities of Glasgow, Barcelona, Rottderdam, and Göttingen.
 GLOCAL students come to Göttingen for their second academic year.
+Further information can be found at:

 The structure of the program